Skip to main content

 First things first, let’s define what both CRM and marketing automation are, and explain the benefits of each tool.

-Customer Relationship Management (CRM)
+Customer relationship management (CRM)

 Marketing has historically tracked campaigns in CRM for internal reporting purposes, but with modern business intelligence (BI) and reporting tools, that is no longer a requirement.
-The “subscription economy” has lead to CRM deployments moving away from expensive on-premise management architectures and are offered as license based Software-as-a-Service (SaaS) model where hosting and maintenance is managed in the cloud.
+The “subscription economy” has led to CRM deployments moving away from expensive on-premise management architectures and are offered as license based Software-as-a-Service (SaaS) model where hosting and maintenance is managed in the cloud.
 For the purposes of this article, CRM is best utilized when managing bottom of the funnel opportunities in the sales process.

-Marketing Automation
+Marketing automation

 Marketing automation is a software solution used primarily by marketing teams to measure and strengthen marketing’s impact on funnel activity and pipeline development.
 Marketing automation exists for the primary goal of automating marketing-focused actions and tasks.
 Many marketing departments are challenged with complex manual processes to execute campaigns and repetitive tasks such as email marketing, social media distribution, and other website actions that can hinder marketing’s performance as programs scale.